-Materials and Processes (4020) One Credit, Half Block Grade 9 This course introduces students to Newton High School's Industrial Technology programs.
-Activities in the class will be varied and introduce students to multiple materials and processes used in modern manufacturing.
+This course introduces students to Newton High School's Industrial Technology programs.
+Students will work on a variety of projects including a tool box, rotational molded ball, injection molded screw driver, and resin casted giant clothes pin.
 Students will develop skills to be used in multiple classes in the Industrial Technology program.
 Activities will focus on four basic areas: print reading, layout, metalworking, and plastics.